Our Rating - 4.1/5

 Hydraulic disc brakes with safety cut off sensor

-When it comes to extra features, the Pace 500 is quite bare-bones (just like the Pace 350).
+When it comes to extra features, the Pace 500 is quite bare-bones (just like its cheaper sibling, the Pace 350).

 And when it comes to noise, the motor is very quiet.
 You will be able to hear it when at max speed, but the noise is almost negligible.